kgofron/hg2git/README.md

 This hg2git converter installs the fast-export converter in the /tmp/ directory on linux system.

 ### Some Known Issues
-* The current version was tested for pmac motor iocs autosave (-as pAS)
+* The current version was tested for
+  * pmac motor iocs autosave (-as pAS)
-* Conversion of areaDetector iocs autosave is under development (-as aAS)
+  * areaDetector iocs autosave (-as aAS)
+* Pushing of tags has been implemented but not tested
 * Other types of iocs autosave might be added in the future, per request.
+* Authors file is generated in /tmp/authors, but not tested